Tandysony/ES6-with-Real-World-Applications/Functions/09-using_arrow_functions.md

 Option 4 is correct.
 This is the most common way you'll see arrow functions written—as one-liners that automatically return.

-## Sumup

-So arrow functions are awesome!

-* The syntax is a lot shorter,
-* it's easier to write and read short, single-line functions,
-* and they automatically return when using the **concise body syntax**!

-> **WARNING:** Everything's not all ponies and rainbows though, and there are definitely times when you might _not_ want to use an arrow function.
-So before you wipe from your memory how to write a traditional function, check out these implications:
->
-> * there's a gotcha with the `this` keyword in arrow functions
->   * go to the next lesson to find out the details!
-> * arrow functions are only _expressions_
->   * there's no such thing as an arrow function declaration

 ## Quiz 3

 Convert the function passed to the `map()` method into an arrow function.